noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/main.md

 For a more practical guide of using multiple types of functions, follow the [token tutorial](../../../tutorials/writing_token_contract.md).

 Currently, any function is "mutable" in the sense that it might alter state.
-In the future, we will support static calls, similarly to EVM.
+However, we also support support static calls, similarly to EVM.
 A static call is essentially a call that does not alter state (it keeps state static).

 ## Constructors